- GDP (PPP):

 - FDI Inflow:

-Côte d’Ivoire’s economic freedom score is 54.1, making its economy the 126th freest in the 2013 Index.
-Its score is 0.2 point lower than last year, with significant improvements in property rights and investment freedom largely offset by declines in the management of public finances and monetary freedom.
-Côte d’Ivoire is ranked 24th out of 46 countries in the Sub-Saharan Africa region, and its overall score is slightly above the regional average.
+Côte d’Ivoire’s economic freedom score is 61.7, making its economy the 91st freest in the 2021 Index.
+Its overall score has increased by 2.0 points, primarily because of an improvement in fiscal health.
+Côte d’Ivoire is ranked 7th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional and world averages.

-The top income tax rate is 36 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and a tax on interest.
-The overall tax burden equals 17 percent of total domestic income.
-Government spending equals 25.9 percent of total domestic output.
-Rising expenditures and lower revenues from oil taxation have widened the deficit to more than 5.7 percent of GDP.
-Public debt has soared to around 90 percent of GDP.
+The top individual income tax rate is 36 percent, and the top corporate tax rate is 25 percent.
+The overall tax burden equals 17.9 percent of total domestic income.
+Government spending has amounted to 17.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.9 percent of GDP.
+Public debt is equivalent to 37.8 percent of GDP.

 The cost of obtaining electricity has increased, and the recovery rate when resolving insolvency has declined slightly.
 Child labor is still a problem, and 85 percent of Côte d’Ivoire’s workers are employed informally.
 The government funds numerous agricultural subsidies and maintains price controls in the gas, power, and water sectors.

 Côte d’Ivoire has three preferential trade agreements in force.
 The trade-weighted average tariff rate is 8.1 percent, and 15 nontariff measures are in effect.
 In most sectors, there are no laws that limit foreign investment.
 The number of bank branches has more than doubled to approximately 700 over the past decade.
 Credit allocation is based on market terms and has increased to support the private sector and economic development.